retry51776/notes/self-improvement/psychlogy.md

 - Reproductive system

-# Software/Driver

 # Sensation
 > Absolute Threshold of sensation `min stimulation needs to register 50% of the time`

 > It's not absolute changes matter, but relative change.

 ## Touch
+> Touch is VERY important sensation. `first sensation to commutate between others, develop trust?`

 > Touch sensation is 4 sensations
 - pressure
 - warmth
 - cold
 - pain

->> Touch is VERY important sensation. `first sensation to commutate between others, develop trust?`
-## Kinesthesis
-> senses body movement and position
+Kinesthesis `senses body movement and position`

-## Vestibular
-> monitor head's position and balance
+Vestibular `monitor head's position and balance`

 # Perception
-> It's also requires brain some area to process it.

-> Perception is believing.

-> Perception is where context influence brain's process; where culture start influence decision
+> How we interpret the information that our senses give us.

-> Perception is step where a lot information is dropped.`aka lead to MISTAKE;`
+> Perception is where a lot information is dropped.`aka lead to MISTAKE;`
-> > There for is important to find bad preconception
+> > It's very important to find under perform Perception;

-- Figure `focus`
-- Ground `other surrounding`
+> > It's very **hard to noticed** missing Perception;

 Group things by
 - proximity
 - continuity